Put Decades of Experience in Your Corner

 Should I Hire an Attorney for My Car Accident?

-It’s important to speak to an attorney after an accident, even if the accident seems minor for several reasons.
+It’s important to speak to an attorney after a car accident, even if the accident seems minor for several reasons.
 First, you may have suffered more serious injuries than you initially believe.
-Some injuries don’t reveal themselves for a couple days, or sometimes weeks, after an injury is sustained.
+Some car accident injuries don’t reveal themselves for a couple days, or sometimes weeks, after an injury is sustained.
 Additionally, filing a PIP claim can be a complicated process with many things needing to be done in a certain time period in order to receive the benefits entitled to you.

 When to Get an Attorney for a Car Accident